ngtkana/midifix/README.md

 ## Usage

 Right-click a MIDI file and select "Fix with MIDI Fix".
-Output is saved as `filename_fixed.mid`.
+The tool processes the file silently and saves output as `filename_fixed.mid` in the same directory.

 ## Uninstall

-Right-click `installer.ps1` and select "Run with PowerShell", then run:
 ```powershell
 .\installer.ps1 -Uninstall
 ```